vmware-archive/kube-prod-runtime/docs/components.md

 #### Networking

 Kibana exposes port `5601/tcp` internally to the Kubernetes cluster, but allows access from the Internet via HTTP/S by means of a Kubernetes ingress controller.
-Kibana connects to the Elasticsearch cluster via the `elasticsearch-logging` Kubernetes service defined in the Elasticsearch manifest.
+Kibana connects to the Elasticsearch cluster via the `elasticsearch-logging` Kubernetes Service defined in the Elasticsearch manifest.

 #### Storage